MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 - define publishing templates to faciliate publishing packages to multiple engagements
 - identify Engagement Managers who have permissions to create Engagements under the program.

-When you log into MS Collaborate, you will see the Programs and Engagements you belong to.
+When you log into MS Collaborate, you will see the programs and engagements you belong to.
 It is possible that you are a member of only one engagement or of many engagements within a program.
 The functionality you see in MS Collaborate also depends on your role within each engagement.
 Participant users can download content and submit/edit feedback.
-If you have administrative permissions, you will also see icons to edit items.
+If you have administrative permissions, you will also see icons to edit items you are given permission to view and edit.
 You can be a partcipant in one engagement and a power user in another.

+For more information, see [Programs and Engagements](programs.md)

 ### Engagement Management